October 29, 2012

 Posted by FLO Cycling at Monday, October 29, 2012 Labels: Aerodynamics , FLO News , FLO Wheel Development

-Chris and I have always know that we wanted to offer a great training wheel at FLO.
-For over a year now we've made mention of the FLO CLIMBER.
-The FLO CLIMBERl was included in our wind tunnel testing and has been on our store page listed as "coming soon" until now.
+Chris and I have always known that we wanted to offer a great training wheel at FLO.
+For over a year now, we've made mention of the FLO CLIMBER.
+The FLO CLIMBER was included in our wind tunnel testing and has been on our store page listed as "coming soon" until now.
 Today we are excited to announce that we've completely redesigned a new wheel and the FLO CLIMBER will become the FLO 30.
 Here is a little history on the FLO CLIMBER and how we changed direction to develop the FLO 30.

 History of the FLO CLIMBER and FLO 30

-When we went to the wind tunnel we took our original cyclocross rim (the FLO CLIMBER) to test.
-The results were good but using an open mold rim went against the grain for us.
+When we went to the wind tunnel, we took our original cyclocross rim (the FLO CLIMBER) to test.
+The results were good, but using an open mold rim went against the grain for us.
 We knew there was a better design out there and that's how the FLO 30 came to be.
-A few months ago we sat down to design the FLO 30 and today we are going to walk you through that process and give you a sneak preview.
+A few months ago we sat down to design the FLO 30.
+Today we are going to walk you through that process and give you a sneak preview.